- § 301

 (c) The Board may refuse or reject an applicant if, after a hearing, the Board finds that the applicant has:

-(1) Been convicted of committing a crime that is substantially related to the practice of architecture; however, after a hearing or review of documentation demonstrating that the applicant meets the specified criteria for a waiver, the Board, by an affirmative vote of a majority of the quorum, may waive this paragraph (c)(1), if it finds all of the following:
+(1) Been convicted of committing a crime that is substantially related to the practice of architecture; if however, after considering the factors set forth in § 8735(x)(3) of Title 29 through a hearing or review of documentation the Board determines that granting a waiver would not create an unreasonable risk to public safety, the Board shall, by an affirmative vote of a majority of the quorum, waive this paragraph (c)(1);

 (2) Misstated or misrepresented a fact in connection with an application;